 The two materials with the highest carbon impact are insulation and exterior cladding, the report says, but there’s “no direct correlation” between embodied carbon in these materials and how much they cost.

 “In some cases, the material with the best MCE had low costs while the material with the worst MCE had the highest costs,” researchers said.
 “Sometimes the inverse was true.”

 In the case of wall-cavity insulation, straw bales had the highest potential for carbon storage and the lowest cost (-128 kg carbon and $49.11 respectively for a given area of R-10 insulation).
-Other low-carbon options include hempcrete, wood fiber batt, cellulose batt, and dense-pack cellulose.
-However, hempcrete and wood fiber batts also were considerably more expensive than other options.
-Likewise, imported wood fiber board insulation had the lowest embodied carbon in its class, but also cost nearly four times as much as EPS foam with graphite.
+Other low-carbon options include hempcrete, wood-fiber batts, cellulose batts, and dense-pack cellulose.
+However, hempcrete and wood-fiber batts also were considerably more expensive than other options.
+Likewise, imported wood-fiber board insulation had the lowest embodied carbon in its class, but also cost nearly four times as much as EPS foam with graphite.

 Closed-cell spray polyurethane foam was cheap ($10.66) from a materials-only perspective but also had the highest amount of embodied carbon (232 kg), according to the report.
 When factoring in installation, spray polyurethane foam is one of the most expensive insulation options.